rickbergfalk/postgrator/README.md

   .catch((error) => console.log(error))
 ```

+#### New in 4.3: execQuery option

 Postgrator now accepts an `execQuery` function option, which is in charge of executing a query for either migration or creating the versions table.
 When providing this function, it is your responsibility to manage connections: You must connect to the database prior to migrating, and disconnect from the database when finished.

+The benefit of this option is that you have full control over the database connection management.
+You are no longer tied to the config mapping that Postgrator implements.

+(_This approach will be the standard approach in next major version of Postgrator._)

 ```js
 const Postgrator = require('postgrator')